awsdocs/amazon-redshift-developer-guide/doc_source/r_VARBYTE_type.md

 ## Limitations when using the VARBYTE data type with Amazon Redshift<a name="varbyte-limitations"></a>

 The following are limitations when using the VARBYTE data type with Amazon Redshift:
-+ Amazon Redshift Spectrum doesn't support the VARBYTE data type\.
-Therefore, you can't create or alter an external table with a VARBYTE column\.
++ Amazon Redshift Spectrum supports the VARBYTE data type only for Parquet and ORC files\.
 + Amazon Redshift query editor and Amazon Redshift query editor v2 don't yet fully support VARBYTE data type\.
 Therefore, use a different SQL client when working with VARBYTE expressions\.

   As a workaround to use the query editor, if the length of your data is below 64 KB and the content is valid UTF\-8, you can cast the VARBYTE values to VARCHAR, for example: